 Step 1: Get buy-in from your team

-A standardized interviewing program will not work if everyone on your team isn’t committed to the plan.
-If, for example, you have two recruiters conducting interviews for a specific job, and one uses a structured approach, while the other uses an unstructured one, your overall results will be tainted.
+A standardized interviewing program will not work if everyone on your team isn't committed to the plan.
+If, for example, you have two recruiters conducting interviews for a specific job, and one uses a structured approach while the other uses an unstructured one, your overall results will be tainted.

-It’s important, therefore, to sit down with everyone on your team to clearly lay out why you want to introduce a structured interviewing policy.
-Explain the benefits, how it will work, and what they will be expected to do in order to create a successful program.
+It's important, therefore, to sit down with everyone on your team to clearly lay out why you want to introduce a structured interviewing policy.
+Explain the benefits, how it will work, and what they will be expected to do to create a successful program.

 Staff recruitment is a team activity.
-Make sure everyone is onboard.
+Make sure everyone is on board.

 Step 2: Write the job description

-Before you can write questions to screen candidates in a structured way, you’ll need to have a clear idea of what hard and soft skills they’ll need to be effective.
+Before you can write questions to screen candidates in a structured way, you'll need a clear idea of what hard and soft skills they'll need to be effective.
 Meet with the hiring manager to get a complete list of the most important requirements an effective employee will need to be successful.
-List the requirements and identify the must-have skills that you will be screening for.
+List the requirements and identify the must-have skills you will be screening for.

-This can include specific skills like software or language proficiencies, or more general skills like attention to detail and clear communication.
+This can include specific skills like software or language proficiencies or more general skills like attention to detail and clear communication.
 Once you have these skills written down, incorporate them into your job descriptions and job description templates so that candidates will know what is expected of them.